 - Internal Injuries – On the scene of an accident emergency workers and passerby’s are often looking for trauma to the outside of the body, such as a broken bone or a bleeding wound.
 However, blunt force trauma can cause internal bleeding and damage that can be just as severe if not more severe than an external injury.
 Internal organs such as the bladder, spleen, liver, kidneys, and lungs can all be severely damaged from internal injuries.

-- Concussions and Brain Injuries– Head and brain injuries are some of the most devastating and hard to understand injuries.
+- Concussions and Brain Injuries– Head and brain injuries are one of those symptoms that devastating and hard to understand injuries.
 While modern medicine largely understands how to repair a bone or heal a cut, the brain is an incredibly complex.
 Brain injuries can vary greatly from minor concussions to traumatic brain injuries or (TBI).
 Whenever there is a large vehicle like a tractor-trailer or commercial vehicle involved there is a greater chance of a concussion or TBI.

 - Paralysis and Spinal Cord Injuries – these injuries are similar to neck and back injuries and are usually the result of internal injuries to the bones, muscles, or nerves running down the spinal cord.
 Because of the delicate nature of these bones and nerves, if they are damaged you may experience partial or complete paralysis to different areas of the body.
 Depending on the severity of your injuries you may have to undergo expensive surgeries, lengthy physical rehabilitation, or even make extreme life changes.